ultimate271/notes/tolkien/akallabeth.md

 lordships and strongholds that they made have left many rumours in the legends of Men.

+## The events that lead to the rise of Ar-Pharazôn to power

+### Of the rising of Sauron in that time
 In this Age, as is elsewhere told, Sauron arose again in Middle-earth, and grew, and turned back to the evil in which he was nurtured by Morgoth, becoming mighty in his service.
 Already in the days of Tar-Minastir, the eleventh King of